suraj44/SummerProjects17/FP-Erlang/Week 6/Assignment 5/Shashank/README.md

 where f must be a continuous function.

 `derive(Function, H)` <br/>
-Returns a new function that takes X as input and represents the derivative of Function (must be continuous) for a given  value of H, where H is the limiting value.
+Returns a new function that takes X as argument and represents the derivative of Function (must be continuous) for a given  value of H, where H is the limiting value.

 Example: